-A level of noise is part of living in a vibrant and dynamic community.
-It is important, however, that this remains at a reasonable level and that all residents and guests are respectful of their neighbours.
-Noise should not interfere with residents' need to study or with their quiet enjoyment of their rooms.
+A moderate level of noise is part of living in a vibrant and dynamic community.
+It is important, however, that this remains at a reasonable level and that all students and guests are respectful of their neighbours.
+Noise should not interfere with students' need to study or with their quiet enjoyment of their rooms.
 Noise is not tolerated in the College after 11.00pm in common areas, corridors and stairwells, on balconies, or outside in the College grounds.
+Students are encouraged to politely ask their neighbours to reduce noise if they find it disturbing.
+They may also speak to their RA if it is a persistent issue.
 After 11.00pm, noise complaints can be made to the Senior RA on duty.